2020 Boulder Fringe Festival | Policies & Procedures

 cues and/or special effects.

-● Generally, our medium and large venues are better equipped than the small venues for basic types of technical needs.
+● Generally, our large venues are better equipped than the small venues for basic types of technical needs.

 ● All venues are outfitted with basic lights (some are simple up/down, some have color change options, nothing too elaborate).
 A venue floor plan and spec sheet will be made available to you after you are assigned a venue.